June 1 STRATEGY

 He rules by His might forever; His eyes keep watch on the nations; Let not the rebellious exalt themselves.
 Selah.

-Sometimes athletes begin to feel they are so great they don’t have to live by the same rules as everyone else.
+Sometimes people feel they are so much better than everyone else that they don’t have to live by the same rules.
 They want to make their own rules.
-The belief is that their athletic ability gives them the right to live according to their wishes.
+The belief is that their ability or position gives them the right to live according to their own wishes.
 The problem with this is that their right to rule is based upon a temporary foundation.
 God is the only one who has the right to make rules that last forever because His ability to rule and reign will last forever.
 And He can see how His rules impact other people.
 Who makes the rules in your life?

 2 Samuel 20:14-21:22